 Tips for taking care of yourself as a caregiver

-- Take care of your own health so that you can be strong enough to take care of your loved one.
+- Engage in self-care.
+Do not forget to take care of your own health so that you can be strong enough to take care of others.

-- Accept offers of help and suggest specific things people can do to help you.
+- Ask people for help when needed and accept offers of help.
+Have a list of specific things people can do to help you.

-- Watch out for signs of depression and don't delay getting professional help when you need it.
+- Watch out for signs of depression and do not delay getting professional help when you need it.

-- Organize medical information so it's up to date and easy to find.
+- Keep medical information in order so it is up to date and easy to find.

 - Make sure legal documents are in order.